 Monster, Be Good!This charming concept book puts the child-reader "in charge" of an assortment of unruly little monsters (stand-ins for their real-life counterparts).
 Each displays certain "monstrous" behaviors (crabbiness, selfishness, etc.), which kids will recognize in themselves.
 Being in charge motivates kids to handle/address these behaviors and provides a sense of ownership over how to help them be happier, more well-behaved monsters.
 It's an ideal little book for young kids to share with a grown-up.

 It started out as a bad day for little yellow bird, little white dog, little orange fox, and little brown squirrel.
 Until . . .
 A discovery, and love, and luck and persistence, and a different point of view changed all that.
 What can turn a bad day into a good day?
 You decide.
 Book Details:Format: HardcoverPublication Date: 2/27/2007Pages: 32Reading Level: Age 1 and Up

 Books > Religious/Spiritual > "good books for tweens"

-From your Random House Books for Young Readers and Little Simon, to the DK Publishing products that keep you feeling your best - we've got you covered.
-We work hard to make our prices as competitive as possible, and offer some of the lowest prices online.
+Random House Books for Young Readers, Little Simon, DK Publishing - and 1364 other brands make our Books selection extraordinary.
+Everyday low prices brought to you by yoyo.com.
 No lines.
 No heavy bags.
 No driving.
 Just the products that keep your life in balance, conveniently shipped to your door faster and easier than any errand you've done before.
-Shopping online beats waiting in line any day.
-With yoyo.com, there are no trips to the store, no circling the aisles, and of course, no waiting in line.
-Ever.
+We do everything possible to ensure that your shopping experience is hassle-free, fun and rewarding.